 Joburg Open Predictions, Betting Odds & Top Picks

-- This is the start of a three-week South African swing on the European Tour
+- This is the first event of the new DP World Tour, the rebranded European Tour

-- The par 71 Firethorn course at Randpark plays host
+- The 7,506-yard Firethorn Course at Randpark plays host once more

 Joburg Open Picks